nodejs/node/GOVERNANCE.md

 The CTC may add additional members to the CTC by a standard CTC motion.

+When a CTC member's participation in [CTC activities](#ctc-activities) has become minimal for a sustained period of time, the CTC will request that the member either indicate an intention to increase participation or voluntarily resign.

-A CTC member may be removed from the CTC by voluntary resignation, or by a standard CTC motion.
+CTC members may only be removed by voluntary resignation or through a standard CTC motion.

-Changes to CTC membership should be posted in the agenda, and may be suggested as any other agenda item (see "CTC Meetings" below).
+Changes to CTC membership should be posted in the agenda, and may be suggested as any other agenda item (see [CTC Meetings](#ctc-meetings) below).

 No more than 1/3 of the CTC members may be affiliated with the same employer.
 If removal or resignation of a CTC member, or a change of